rened/DeclarativePackages.jl/README.md

 jdp -e "using IJulia; notebook()"
 ```

-If you would like to start with `DECLARE` based on your currently installed packages, run:
+If you would like to initially create a `DECLARE` file based on your currently installed packages, run:

 ```bash
 julia -e "using DeclarativePackages; exportDECLARE()"